Otrona: Otrona Attaché and 8:16

 The American company's first major product, the Otrona Attaché, came out in April 1982 and folded up to the size of a fat briefcase painted off-white with orange trim.
 When set up for use, the carrying handle swung under the chassis to prop it up for easier viewing.
-A keyboard could be removed from one end, revealing a small 5 inch monochrome CRT and two 360Kb "half-height" 5.25 inch floppy disk drives.
+A keyboard could be removed from one end, revealing a small 5-inch monochrome CRT and two 360Kb "half-height" 5.25 inch floppy disk drives.

-The system featured a Zilog Z80A microprocessor at running 4 MHz, used the CP/M version 2 operating system with 64K of RAM and, with installation of an 8086 microprocessor expansion card, a modified version of Microsoft's MS-DOS operating system.
+The system featured a Zilog Z80A microprocessor at running 4 MHz, used the CP/M version 2 operating system with 64K of RAM and, with installation of an Intel 8086 microprocessor expansion card, a modified version of Microsoft's MS-DOS operating system.
 The RAM can be upgraded to 640Kb and had several programs in ROM.
 It contained a single speaker for sound output (which could be set to give audible feedback when keys were pressed) and two RS-422 serial ports for communication.
-It also supported monochrome bit-mapped graphics, and introduced the concept of desk accessory programs, such as a calendar. calculator and auto-run timer that could be run without closing a user application.
+It also supported monochrome bit-mapped graphics, and introduced the concept of desk accessory programs, such as a calendar, calculator and auto-run timer that could be run without closing a user application.
 This innovative application set, known as Valet, predated the appearance of similar functionality in the 1984 Macintosh.

 The brainchild of Ron Lingeman, a gifted H-P alumnus, the Attache was significantly smaller, sleeker, lighter and faster than the Osborne 1 and other portable computers of the time.
 Unlike the Kaypro, Attache was not IBM compatible.
 The Attache was both more capable and more expensive than its competition in many ways.
 The Attache was meant to run on AC power; batteries were not part of the package but an external battery could be attached.

 The 1983 "8:16" model included the 8086 coprocessor expansion board as a built-in option.
 Compatibility with the IBM PC was only partial, but allowed the popular Lotus 1-2-3 spreadsheet application to run on the Attache.